DivergentClouds/tundra/readme.txt

 	; has no effect if CMP flag is set
 	CALLI src

-	; pops an element of the stack into PC
+	; drops src elements from the stack before popping an element into PC ; has no effect if CMP flag is set
-	RET
+	RET src

+	; drops imm elements from the stack before popping an element into PC ; has no effect if CMP flag is set
+	RETI imm

 in addition, tundra-extra.inc defines following constants: